Mandalay Bay owner files complaint against victims of Las Vegas shooting

 Breaking News Emails

-The company that owns the Mandalay Bay Resort and Casino and Route 91 Harvest festival venue in Las Vegas where dozens were killed and hundreds of others injured filed a legal complaint — against the victims.
+The company that owns the Mandalay Bay Resort and Casino and the Route 91 Harvest festival venue in Las Vegas where dozens were killed and hundreds of others injured in a mass shooting has taken legal action — against the victims.

 In the case of the Las Vegas shooting, gunman Stephen Paddock fired shot after shot from the 32nd floor of the Mandalay Bay resort down on a crowd of about 22,000.
 All told, 58 people were killed and more than 500 were injured, making it the worst mass shooting in modern American history.

-As a result, MGM wants the cases be moved from state court to federal court, where it can make its case under the liability protection from the SAFETY Act.
+As a result, MGM wants the cases moved from state court to federal court, where it can make its case under the liability protection of the Safety Act.

 The request is both a way of streamlining the more than 2,000 individuals who have brought lawsuits or threatened to bring lawsuits against MGM, and also an attempt to prove to a judge that it followed the letter of the law and shouldn't be held responsible.

+"This is the first time that we're aware of that anyone has raised the Safety Act and tried to basically get out of responsibility for their negligence by trying to use the Safety Act," Eglet said.

+The complaints mention hundreds of victims by name who have filed suits against MGM, and refers to at least 1,000 others who have filed their intention to sue.

-In a statement, MGM said the move was in the best interest of the victims, too.
+In a statement, MGM said the move was in the best interest of the victims.

 "Congress provided that the federal courts were the correct place for such litigation relating to incidents of mass violence like this one where security services approved by the Department of Homeland Security were provided," said Debra DeShong, spokesperson for MGM Resorts.